 - Part of a comprehensive system of support and professional development

-- Flexible enough to accommodate differences in principals’ experiences
+- Flexible enough to accommodate differences in principals’ experiences and their context

 - Relevant to the improvement of principals’ dynamic work